mjordan/get_islandora_content/README.md

 # Get Islandora Content

 Command-line tool to harvest Islandora objects through OAI-PMH.
+More of a proof of concept than anything else, but works as advertised.
+For background, see https://github.com/Islandora-CLAW/CLAW/issues/452.

 ## Requirements